Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Multilinear operations

 \begin{remark} At this point, the similarity with the axiomatic constructions from Section \ref{sec:bv} is already evident.
 The family \eqref{eq:three-ends} defining $[\cdot,\cdot]^{-1}$ matches that from Figure \ref{fig:bv} (including the orientation convention for the parameter spaces).
 The formula \eqref{eq:bracket-1-again} agrees exactly with that in \eqref{eq:epsilon-homotopy}.
-There is also a close similarity between \eqref{eq:nabla-1} and \eqref{eq:alt-nabla-1} (the two differences being the appearance of continuation maps, which is itself a reflection of the fact that geometrically, we cannot get connections on Floer cohomology groups for fixed angle $\alpha$). \end{remark}
+There is also a partial similarity between \eqref{eq:nabla-1} and \eqref{eq:alt-nabla-1} (the difference is the appearance of continuation maps: geometrically, we can't get connections on Floer cohomology groups for a single value of $\alpha$). \end{remark}